Zeroeh/udp-mitm/README.md

 # Issues
 - Still need to get the bash script working
 - The example python and ntp mitm application stops transmitting packets after a bit.
 This is probably some protection mechanism on apples end however.
-- The current implementation works flawlessly, but see the todo section as to why could be better.
+- The current implementation works flawlessly, but see the todo section as to why it could be better.

 # Todo
 - Figure out how to NAT traffic without touching the hosts firewall/iptable rules (2nd interceptor?).
 Having this method would be ideal as no anticheat would be able to read firewall rules.
 If anyone knows a fix or workaround (preferrably *without* adding extra hardware), submit an issue or pull request.
 The contribution will be greatly appreciated.